ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The text above has been revisited, also based on the revised safer criterion for assigning new sender IDs at the AS in the next subsection.
 -->

 If the identifier specified in the "session\_id" parameter of the POST request identifies multiple, ongoing token series of which C has an access token, then C MUST specify the "audience" parameter in the POST request.
-In particular, the value of the "audience" parameter MUST be the same as in the POST request that C sent for requesting the first access token in the token series to which the new requested access token has to be added.
+In particular, the value of the "audience" parameter MUST be the same as in the POST request that C previously sent to AS, for requesting the first access token in the token series to which the new requested access token has to be added.

 AS MUST verify that the received "session\_id" identifies a token series to which a still valid access token issued for C and RS belongs.
 If that is not the case, the Client-to-AS request MUST be declined with the error code "invalid_request" as defined in {{Section 5.8.3 of RFC9200}}.